saethrej/ego-speed-estimation/README.md

 python scripts/extract_velocities.py
 ```

-After that, there will be two files `video_comcro.mp4` and `speeds.npy` for every video sequence.
+The scripts will generate two files `video_comcro.mp4` and `speeds.npy` for every video sequence.

 ### Additional dependencies
 For depth estimation we use a model from [MiDaS](https://pytorch.org/hub/intelisl_midas_v2/) that is loaded with `torch.hub.load`.
 If this code is executed in an environment with restricted access to the Internet, it is not possible to load the model in this fashion.
 As a workaround, we manually copied the required model into a directory `/torch_hub`.
 Our code then automatically checks if this directory exists and, if this is the case, loads the content from there.
 To replicate this setup, perform the following steps: